hide-kawabata/KUE-CHIP2-Tools/README.md

 # KUE-CHIP2 Tools

 KUE-CHIP2 is a tiny 8-bit processor [1][2].
 Here we present a set of tools for helping beginners, e.g., high school students, get a feel of the KUE-CHIP2 CPU.
-We are planning to prepare an instruction set-level symulator (interpreter) and an assembler.
+We are planning to prepare an instruction set-level simulator (interpreter) and an assembler.
 All tools are written in Kotlin, so that you can execute those tools on any environment with the Java Rutime Environment.

 [1] H. Kanbara and H. Yasuura, KUE-CHIP2: A microprocessor for education of LSI design and computer hardware, Proc.
 Synthesis and System Integration of Mixed Technologies (SASIMI'95) pp.233-240, 1995.
 [2] H. Kanbara, KUE-CHIP: A Microprocessor for education of Computer Architecture and LSI design, Proc.
 IEEE ASIC Seminar and Exhibit, 1990.